daruoktab/Intelligent-Granite-Agent/README.md

 - **TextCounter**: Counts the number of words in a given text.
 - **TextAnalyzer**: Analyzes text properties including character count, word count, sentence count, and average word length.
 - **TextFormatter**: Formats text with operations like uppercase, lowercase, title case, etc.
+- **SpecificLetterCounter**: Counts the occurrences of a specific letter or substring within a given text (e.g., "how many 'a's in 'banana'").

 ## Installation